Non-target Analysis for Wastewater Treatment Evaluation

 For a better overview of the results, the method

-or even more detailed the
+or even more detailed the method

-can be
+can be used.

 # set legendNames to TRUE for using the names in db as legend